Miner Hochschild says 27 workers killed in Peru bus accident

-LONDON, June 18 (Reuters) - Hochschild Mining (HOCM.L) said on Friday that 27 workers were killed while 13 more injured in a road accident in Peru involving a bus operated by one of the precious metals miner's contractors.
+LONDON (Reuters) - Hochschild Mining said on Friday that 27 workers were killed while 13 more injured in a road accident in Peru involving a bus operated by one of the precious metals miner’s contractors.

 The bus was transporting workers from Hochschild’s Pallancata operation to the city of Arequipa in the south of Peru, the London-listed miner said.
 Thirteen more were injured in the incident.